encoredev/encore/docs/deploy/infra.md

 The machine type is chosen as the smallest available that supports auto-scaling (1 vCPU / 3.75GiB memory).
 You can freely increase the machine type yourself to handle larger scales.

-Additionally Encore sets up:
+Additionally, Encore sets up:
 * Automatic daily backups (retained for 7 days) with point-in-time recovery
 * Private networking, ensuring the database is only accessible from the VPC
 * Mutual TLS encryption for additional security
 * High availability mode with automatic failover (via disk replication to multiple zones)

 #### Pub/Sub
 When using [Pub/Sub][encore-pubsub], Encore provisions [GCP Pub/Sub][gcp-pubsub] topics and subscriptions.
-Additionally Encore automatically creates and configures dead-letter topics.
+Additionally, Encore automatically creates and configures dead-letter topics.

 #### Caching
 When using [Caching][encore-caching], Encore provisions [GCP Memorystore for Redis][gcp-redis] clusters.